 People with a history of repeated head injuries

-- poorly controlled epilepsy that results in repeated head trauma
+- poorly controlled epilepsy that results in repeated knocks to the head

 When to seek medical advice